westy92/html-pdf-chrome/README.md

 * Element - waits for an element to be injected into the DOM
 * Event - waits for an Event to fire
 * Timer - waits a specified amount of time
-* LifecycleEvent - waits for a Chrome Lifecycle Event to fire
+* LifecycleEvent - waits for a Chrome page lifecycle event
 * Variable - waits for a variable to be set to `true`
 * Custom - extend `htmlPdf.CompletionTrigger.CompletionTrigger`